aiven/terraform-provider-aiven/docs/data-sources/kafka_connect.md

     producer will send in a single request to avoid sending huge requests.
     * `session_timeout_ms` - The timeout in milliseconds used to detect failures when using Kafka’s group management facilities (defaults to 10000).

+    * `privatelink_access` - Allow access to selected service components through Privatelink
+        * `kafka_connect` - Enable kafka_connect

-    * `private_access`- Allow access to selected service ports from private networks.
+    * `private_access` - Allow access to selected service ports from private networks.
-        * `kafka_connect`-  Allow clients to connect to kafka_connect with a DNS name that always resolves to the service's private IP addresses.
+        * `kafka_connect` -  Allow clients to connect to kafka_connect with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations.
-        * `prometheus`-Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
+        * `prometheus` - Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations.

-    * `public_access`-Allow access to selected service ports from the public Internet.
+    * `public_access`- Allow access to selected service ports from the public Internet.
         * `kafka_connect` - Allow clients to connect to kafka_connect from the public internet for service nodes that are in a project VPC or another type of private network.
-        * `prometheus`-Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.
+        * `prometheus`- Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.

 * `service_uri` - URI for connecting to the Kafka Connect service.